AdapterShack/jssl/README.txt

     --save-pass <arg>       password for saved keystore
     --save-type <arg>       type of saved keystore
-    --skip-headers          in socket mode, omit headers from out-file --storepass <arg>       password to open keystore
+    --skip-headers          in socket mode, omit headers from out-file --socks                 indicates proxy is a SOCKS v4 or v5 proxy --storepass <arg>       password to open keystore -t,--tunnel <arg>          tunnel the specified local port to the host, accepting connections until interrupted or
+                            killed
     --trustpass <arg>       trust store password
-    --truststore <arg>      custom trust store for server certs, if any -w,--wget                  auto-download file with name taken from url -X,--request <arg>         force request method -z,--ping                  just determine if the port is open, don't send any data
+    --truststore <arg>      custom trust store for server certs, if any -v,--version               print version information -w,--wget                  auto-download file with name taken from url -X,--request <arg>         force request method -x,--proxy <arg>           use proxy host:port -z,--ping                  just determine if the port is open, don't send any data